smpio/kubernator/README.md

 #### Extensive Caching

 `Kubernator` fires a lot of API calls, that's why it actively caches their responses in browser's local storage to boost loading times in subsequent uses, e.g. API groups and Swagger schemas are reloaded only when cluster is upgraded.
-Resources are reloaded every time the corresponding Kind or namespace is being opened.
-And objects are reloaded again when opened in editor.
+Resources are reloaded every time the corresponding kind or namespace is being opened.
+And objects are reloaded again when opened in the editor.

 #### Multiple API Versions